Staying, going or loan: Transfer status of Everton's 25-man squad explained

+Staying, going or loan: Sean Dyche has these 25 Everton summer transfer decisions to make

-Everton are heading into a summer where they are likely to undergo a lot of change when it comes to their squad.
+Everton are heading into a summer where they are likely to undergo a lot of change.

 Sean Dyche’s side look to have pulled away from the relegation battle and confirming their Premier League status is the most important thing.
 Looking at their squad, there are plenty of questions to consider with contracts expiring and loan players returning to the parent clubs.